NAVIGATE THE BIBLE

 5

-The sun rises, sets and hurries back to where it had risen.
+The sun rises, sets, and hurries back to where it had risen.

 6

-The wind travels eastward and makes a detour northward – it travels in a circuit; always returns to its starting point.
+The wind travels eastward and makes a detour northward – it travels in a circuit; it always returns to its starting point.

 7